 Waushara County Zoning Ordinance.
-The Waushara County Zoning Ordinance regulates zoning in the Town of Richford.
+The Waushara County Zoning Ordinance regulates zoning for the County's Towns.
 The following Chapters contain relevant information.

 Chapter 22: Article IVs, Manure Waste Storage Ordinance regulates the location, design, construction, installation, alteration, closure, and use of manure storage facilities in order to prevent water pollution and the spread of disease.
 The county does not currently regulate large animal farming operations (CAFOs); however, regulation of these operations is being investigated and may be included under the Manure Waste Storage Ordinance.